 I am a senior scientist currently working at Pandora in Oakland, CA. I completed my PhD at the University of Auckland in the Forensics and Biometrics (FaB) signal processing lab.
-There I studied speech enhancement and the statistical modelling of both speech and many other environmental acoustic signals from a frequentist and Bayesian perspective.
+There I studied speech enhancement and the statistical modelling of both speech and environmental acoustic signals from a frequentist and Bayesian perspective.
 My thesis is available here.

-Prior to Pandora, I have worked on a number of projects in audio and music technology as a developer and research engineer at a number of excellent companies including Tait Communications, Serato and Gracenote.
-At these companies I have been working in the areas of digital / statistical signal processing and machine learning while putting a lot of effort into quality software development pactices.
+Prior to Pandora, I have worked on a number of projects in audio and music technology as a developer and research engineer at a number of companies including Tait Communications, Serato and Gracenote.
+At these companies I have been working in the areas of digital / statistical signal processing and machine learning while maintaining quality software development pactices.
 I believe building extensible and maintainable codebases is an indispensible skill in creating modern technologies that have a strong impact in the real world.

 Predominantly in the fields of Music Information Retrieval and Audio Signal Processing, my work has included researching, designing, implementing and improving a number of algorithms such as: